 Master of Arts

-For this data set, Master of Arts programs may include History, Literature, Languages, and more.
-It does not include Public Administration, Public Health, or Social Work.
+Master of Arts programs may include History, Literature, Languages, and more.
 Due to the broad range of categories, the amount of financial aid available is program and school-specific.

 Master of Science